apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

   presentations, and list discussions, oh my.
 + Financial responsibility: $26,000 recurring revenue with a $51,000 fund balance.
-+ Hope: to increase recurring revenue to sustainably fund a stream of effort transforming individual and institutional return-on-investment on uPortal participation and thereby encouraging a virtuous cycle towards more investment with better ROI encouraging more investment yielding better returns
++ Hope: to increase recurring revenue to sustainably fund effort transforming individual and institutional return-on-investment on uPortal participation and thereby encouraging a virtuous cycle towards more investment with better ROI encouraging more investment yielding better returns